Minimal Integral Models for Principal Series Weil Characters: Minimal integral models and proof of the Main Theorem

 \section{Minimal integral models and proof of the Main Theorem}

 In this section we prove that the integral models given by Theorem \ref{thm:WangsThm} are in fact defined over the ring of integers of $\mathbb{Q}(\sqrt{\varepsilon p})$, thus providing {\em minimal} integral models for $\xi_1$ and $\xi_2$.
 We do so by analyzing the action of the Galois group $\Gal(\Q(\zeta_p)/\Q)$ on the integral models.
 The key observation in this analysis is a surprising compatibility between the Galois actions on the Vandermonde matrix $V_Q$ and on the entries of the matrices of the Weil representations $\rho_Q$, for $Q = Q_1, Q_2$.
-Investigating this compatibility for more general quadratic forms $Q$ might be of independent interest.

 Recall that for an odd prime $p$, the quadratic Gauss sums can be evaluated as follows:

 and therefore the quadratic field $\Q(\sqrt{\varepsilon p})$ is always contained in $\Q(\zeta_p)$.
 By the fundamental theorem of Galois theory, this subfield must correspond to the subgroup $H\subseteq \Gal (\Q(\zeta_p)/\Q)$ of index 2,